admiralehab/ogxbox-mmu-usb-adapter/README.md

 ## License

-This project is licensed under the GNU General Public License version 3 (GPLv3).
+This project is licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S).
-You are free to use, modify, and distribute this design, provided that any modifications or derived works are also released under the same license.
-This ensures that improvements remain open and accessible to the community.
+Modifications and derivatives must be shared under the same license.

 ## Contact